sash-a/gmtk-2021/readme.txt

 better hit animation for zombies ejecting from a host can throw you through walls.
-Dont teleport - add velocity add velocity leap for sauce to jump to host
+Dont teleport - add velocity add velocity leap for sauce to jump to host explain win condition in first levels no need to have separate feet for each character restart button